1914 : Failed Watchtower Prophecy

 |"But bear in mind that the end of 1914 is not the date for the beginning, but for the end of the time of trouble.
 Zion's Watch Tower 1894 Jul 15 p.226||"Jehovah's witnesses pointed to the year 1914, decades in advance, as marking the start of "the conclusion of the system of things."
 Awake!
 1973 Jan 22 p.8|

-The contradictory statements above raise two critical questions:
+The contradictory statements above help identify two critical facts:

-1914 is the pivotal date for the existence of Jehovah's Witnesses.
-It is currently explained as the date:
+1914 is the pivotal date for the existence of Jehovah's Witnesses, currently explained as the date:

 - Jesus started ruling in heaven

 1914 is the basis for the interpretation of the majority of other Bible prophecies.
-Most importantly, 3 ½ years after 1914 is when Jesus is said to have come to inspect and cleanse the Watchtower Society, resulting in Jesus choosing it to be the only organization he works though in our time, and the only means of salvation.
+Most importantly, this was the time during which Jesus is said to have come to inspect and cleanse the Watchtower Society, resulting in Jesus choosing it in 1919 to be the only organization he works though in our time, and the only means of salvation.

-The current understanding is significantly different to the teachings prior to 1914.
-Originally, the Watchtower believed:
+The current understanding is significantly different to the original teachings.
+Prior to 1914, the Watchtower believed:

 - The Last Days began 1799